If you have stumbled across sub-ohm vape kits and tanks, you may be wondering... what exactly is sub-ohm vaping?

 In devices that use a power source with a fixed wattage, (e.g. a battery) decreasing the resistance (read: ‘ohms’) of the coils can actually help to increase the overall power output of the device.
 This means more bang-for-your-buck on each inhale, but it also means a lot of consideration must be given to the safety and integrity of the device.

 Reducing the resistance increases the amperage used to power the atomiser and create the vapour.
 In turn, the battery comes under a more intense strain, which can cause excessive heat to be produced by both the battery itself and the coils within your device, which may pose as a hazard if used by someone who does not properly understand the intricacies of the device they’re using.

 With this in mind, it is vital that vapers never go above the amperage limit of their battery, as this can lead to a severe accident.

 However, if you follow the correct advice, you will be able to safely enjoy the benefits of enhancing your vape sessions.

 For advice on battery safety, check out our guide here.

-As we’ve said, sub-ohm vaping tends to be for the more experienced who have a dedication to the cause (given the more involved maintenance and usage considerations) rather than for those just looking for something different.
+As we’ve highlighted, sub-ohm vaping tends to be for the more experienced vapers who have a dedication to the cause (given the more involved maintenance and usage considerations) rather than for those just looking for something different.
 It is worth a try if you prize the quality of each inhale, but just be aware of the increased attention required to ensure the device remains safe and stable over the long term.